 How to Install Datical in AWS

 As cloud footprints are growing, organizations are looking beyond basic infrastructure as a service and are keen on getting more out of cloud investments by taking advantage of platform services to enable serverless architectures, machine learning, or intelligent networking such as automatic load-balancing and more.
-However, as cloud footprints start to mature, organizations are being held back by a slow, manual, and opaque database release process which threatens all the benefits of the cloud delivery model.
-In response, enterprises are now realizing the need to make database code deployment as fast, transparent, and automated as application releases.
+However, as cloud footprints start to mature, organizations are being held back by a slow, manual, and opaque database release process that threatens the cloud delivery model’s benefits.
+In response, enterprises now realize the need to make database code deployment as fast, transparent, and automated as application releases.

 To streamline software delivery from the cloud, organizations are looking to bring continuous integration to their databases in order to: